John Mearsheimer: Russian invasion of Ukraine

-When Russia invaded Ukraine in February 2022, Mearsheimer re-affirmed his belief that the West were largely to blame.
+On February 15, 2022, Mearsheimer argued that Putin had "no intention of invading Ukraine".
+When Russia invaded Ukraine a week later, Mearsheimer re-affirmed his belief that the West were largely to blame.
 In March 2022, he was interviewed by Isaac Chotiner of The New Yorker.
 Mearsheimer again blamed the invasion on "NATO expansion, EU expansion", and attempts to "turn Ukraine into a pro-American liberal democracy", arguing that "from a Russian perspective, this is an existential threat".
 He said Putin was not interested in conquering Ukraine and that Ukraine should "break off its close relations with the West ... and try to accommodate the Russians."

 Soon after the invasion began, the Russian Ministry of Foreign Affairs endorsed Mearsheimer's view on why they invaded.
-Historian Anne Applebaum criticized Mearsheimer, saying "now wondering if the Russians didn't actually get their narrative from Mearsheimer et al. Moscow needed to say West was responsible for Russian invasions (Chechnya, Georgia, Syria, Ukraine), and not their own greed and imperialism.
+American historian Anne Applebaum criticized Mearsheimer, saying "now wondering if the Russians didn't actually get their narrative from Mearsheimer et al. Moscow needed to say the West was responsible for Russian invasions (Chechnya, Georgia, Syria, Ukraine), and not their own greed and imperialism.
 American academics provided the narrative."
-Adam Tooze wrote that Applebaum offered no evidence for her allegation.
+British historian Adam Tooze wrote that Applebaum offered no evidence for her allegation.

 In June 2022, Mearsheimer delivered a speech on "The Causes and Consequences of the Ukraine War".
 He said there is no evidence that Putin wants to conquer Ukraine, and no evidence that Russia wants to install a puppet government.
 Mearsheimer argued that if Putin did want to conquer Ukraine, he would have used a larger army.
 Mearsheimer believes Putin has been telling the truth about his motives, saying Putin "does not have a history of lying to other leaders" or to foreign audiences.

 Joe Cirincione called Mearsheimer "dangerously wrong".
 He wrote that Putin recently likened himself to Tsar Peter the Great, who, Putin said, had justly returned land to Russia; and that Russia's foreign minister Sergei Lavrov said that Russia's goal was to "free Ukraine’s people from the 'unacceptable regime' in Kyiv".
 For Cirincione, the "greatest flaw" in Mearsheimer's argument is that "he must minimize Russian atrocities" and "excuse Russian behavior as an understandable reaction to the threats it perceives" in order to make his case.
 Political scientist Filip Kostelka said "By publicly defending his scientifically unsound thesis, Mearsheimer legitimizes Russia's propaganda and violates the fundamental values of social responsibility that all academics should respect".
 He wrote that Mearsheimer cherry-picked official statements by Russia's leadership and takes them at face value.
 Kostelka accused Mearsheimer of double standards, saying he does not give the same importance to "Russia’s imperial ambitions" or denial of Ukraine's right to exist.
 Kostelka also said that Mearsheimer "remained oblivious to Russia’s numerous lies on public record, including Putin's original denial of any involvement in Crimea in 2014, which was followed by open boasting about the annexation a few months later".
 He wrote that Russia only failed to take over the country because of a "disastrous miscalculation by the Kremlin".